 Brands have done a good job adapting content experiences for mobile devices—but advertising hasn't kept up.
-Now, the industry is embracing programmatic native ads, enabling advertisers to build beautiful, effective ads that fit the form and function of the surrounding content, at scale.
+Now, the industry is embracing programmatic native ads, enabling advertisers to build beautiful, effective mobile ads that fit the form and function of the surrounding content, at scale.

 The combination of native and programmatic is powerful, and there are new best practices to consider.
 Already, major publishers like The New York Times and Grupo Expansión are unlocking new mobile opportunities and helping advertisers provide better brand experiences for customers across screens.
 It's a critical shift, given how rapidly mobile devices have changed the role content plays in everyone's lives.